rock-art123/chat-on-web/README.en.md

 ```

 3. **Access the Application**
-Open a browser and visit `http://localhost:5173` (or the address shown in the frontend console)
+Open your browser and visit `http://localhost:5173` (or the address shown in the frontend console)

 ### Production Environment